FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 A short example is shown below, however you should refer to the :ref:`previous chapter<Configuring Data to be Logged>` for the comprehensive guide.

 One benefit of using :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` to carry out experiments, is that the specific :class:`RunPlan<flamegpu::RunPlan>` data is included in each log file, allowing them to be automatically processed and used for reproducible research.
 However, this does not identify the particular version or build of your model.

+If you wish to post-process the logs programmatically, then :func:`CUDAEnsemble::getLogs()<flamegpu::CUDAEnsemble::getLogs>` can be used to fetch a map of :class:`RunLog<flamegpu::RunLog>` where keys correspond to the index of successful runs within the input :class:`RunPlanVector<flamegpu::RunPlanVector>` (if a simulation run failed it will not have a log within the map).

  Agent data is logged according to agent state, so agents with multiple states must have the config specified for each state required to be logged.